odisfm/clyph-x-actions/add_named_track/README.md

 ## Notes

+- All formats are allowed for both audio and MIDI tracks
 - Track name must always be specified
 - Track name must always be enclosed in double-quotes
 - Supports emojis 🥸